List of accidents and incidents involving military aircraft (1940–1942): 1942

 Pilot Officer Albert Hoffman, RCAF, Ritzville, Washington, is killed in Lockheed Hudson Mk.
-V, AM737, of No. 31 OTU, while attempting a single-engine landing at RCAF Camp Debert, Nova Scotia at 1415 hrs.
+V, AM737, of No. 31 OTU, while attempting a single-engine landing at RCAF Camp Debert, Nova Scotia sometime in the morning before 11:30 hrs.
 "He had to go around again to avoid an aircraft on the runway, the Hudson went out of control and crashed into some woods at the aerodrome boundary at Debert."
 The other members of the crew were: Sgt.
 William Divers Earl, Observer, and Sgt.
 Arthur Charles Norris, Wireless Air Gunner.
-Both were seriously injured.
+Both were seriously injured with burns and fractures.
 Hudson AM737 to No. 4 Repair Depot for write off on 3 June 1942.
 Hoffman's body was accompanied to Ritzville by Captain T. C. Howland, flight commander, Camp Debert, and the 9 June funeral was overflown by a formation of Geiger Field aircraft.